CMSC828G/CMSC828G/assignment-1/README.md

 The setup, testing, and benchmark code for the pooling kernel is in the [max_pool_kernel.py](max_pool_kernel.py) file.
 To implement the forward kernel you need to write `_max_pool_kernel_forward` and `_max_pool_triton_forward`.
 To implement the backward kernel you need to write `_max_pool_kernel_backward` and `_max_pool_triton_backward`.
 You can verify their correctness by running `srun python max_pool_kernel.py --test-forward` and `srun python max_pool_kernel.py --test-backward`.
 You can benchmark them using `srun python max_pool_kernel.py --benchmark <results_fpath>`.

-In addition to correctness, your max pooling forward kernel will also be tested for performance.
+In addition to correctness, we will also benchmark your max pooling forward kernel implementation for performance.
-We will test the performance on a full A100 on Zaratan for various matrix sizes (number of rows and cols $\le 2^{15}$).
+We will test the performance on a full A100 GPU on Zaratan for various matrix sizes (number of rows and columns $\le 2^{15}$).
-To receive full credit your implementation should be near the performance of the PyTorch implementation (`torch.max(x, axis=0)`).
+To receive full credit, the execution time of your forward kernel should be within (less than) 2x the performance of the PyTorch implementation (`torch.max(x, axis=0)`).
+We will post performance numbers for some representative matrix sizes on Piazza.
 You should not have Triton autotuning on your final submitted kernel.

 ## Part 3: Kernel fusion, Performance parameters, and Performance analysis